robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Mention balance - How do the flavors work together?
 "Well-balanced sweet and sour" or "the richness is cut by bright acidity."
    - Use specific descriptors - Instead of "spicy," try "warming ginger heat" or "sharp black pepper bite."
 Be precise about what kind of flavor you mean.
    - Consider the overall impression - Is it comforting, refreshing, exotic, rustic?
 This gives emotional context to the technical description.
+   - If the {{CUISINE_TYPE}} is Emotion-Encoded Meal, give a detailed explanation how to recipe connects with the emotion.

 7. SEO Instructions
    - For Keywords: